 When environmental due diligence goes beyond the scope of a Phase I Environmental Site Assessment, a Phase II Subsurface Investigation can be necessary to further evaluate the potential of contamination on your property.
 AEI Consultants has a nationwide network of experienced geologists, engineers, and scientists will develop the right scope of work to investigate a known environmental concern or whether an identified Recognized Environmental Condition (REC) poses a real environmental risk at your property.

 An AEI Phase II Investigation may include the following:

-- Soil and groundwater sampling and laboratory analysis for potentially harmful chemicals
+- Soil and groundwater sampling and laboratory analysis for potential contaminants of concern

 - Sediment and surface water sampling and analysis

 - Soil vapor and indoor air sampling and laboratory analysis

 - Groundwater flow modeling and laboratory analysis